storesafe/cordova-sqlite-evmax-build-free/README.md

 Super-premium enterprise version with additional performance and stability improvements for Android, iOS, ~~and macOS,~~ including workarounds for super-large INSERT transactions and SELECT results on Android - with limited extra features (missing pre-populated database support)

+with ICU support for Android & iOS using built-in platform ICU on each platform, using Android JAR built from: https://github.com/brody4hire/android-sqlite-evmax-ndk-driver-free/tree/evmax-icu-support-2026-01

 <!-- FUTURE TBD critical bug notices for this plugin version -->

 <!-- END About this plugin version branch -->